-- Publication metadata (i.e. journal name, title, author list, volume, issue, page numbers and such) must be submitted to the institutional repository as soon as possible after the paper is accepted for publication, no matter when (or if) the paper itself will become openly accessible. - The manuscript/journal article should be submitted to the institutional repository as soon as possible after the publication date.
-The repository manager will ensure that the manuscript/journal article is made available at a date that complies with the journal's copyright transfer agreement. - If the copyright transfer/licence agreement does not allow the article (or manuscript) to be made available within twelve months of the date of publication, it needs to be made available as soon as possible after that date.
+- The ARC's view is that publication metadata should include the ARC Project ID and list the ARC as the funding source, as well as other relevant information such as journal name, title, author list, volume, issue, page numbers, etc. This must be submitted to the institutional repository as soon as possible after the paper is accepted for publication, no matter when (or if) the paper itself will become openly accessible.
+Any future Funding Rules and Funding Agreements will include this requirement. - The manuscript/journal article should be submitted to the institutional repository as soon as possible after the publication date.
+The repository manager will ensure that the manuscript/journal article is made available at a date that complies with the journal's copyright transfer agreement. - If the copyright transfer/licence agreement does not allow the manuscript/journal article to be made available within twelve months of the date of publication, it needs to be made available as soon as possible after that date.
 If the journal never allows the article to be made available, this information must be provided at the time of Final Report submission.
 Institutions may wish to use a publicly available 'holding note' to explain that copyright/licensing restrictions prevent inclusion of a particular article on the repository until a specific date.